swainraj/k8s-voting-app/Docker-Workload/README.md

 .
-├── docker-compose.yml              # For local or public single-node Docker setup ├── docker-compose.images.yml       # To build app images locally from source ├── docker-stack.yml                # For production deployment using Docker Swarm
+├── docker-compose.yml              # For local or public single-node Docker setup ├── docker-compose.images.yml       # To build app images locally from source ├── healthchecks/
-├── healthchecks/
 │   ├── redis.sh                    # Healthcheck script for Redis
 │   └── postgres.sh                 # Healthcheck script for PostgreSQL